Are you afraid of making common grammar mistakes? Consider: “Let’s eat kids!” Sounds terrifying, right?

 In the above example, the correct sentence would read, “Let’s eat, kids!”

-The most common grammar mistakes in the English language are incorrect punctuation and spellings.
+The most common grammar mistakes in the English language are incorrect punctuation and spelling.

 To help you out, I’ve included the 30 most common grammatical errors that I used to make before seeing the light of syntax in this article.
 Reference these when editing your next piece.